thephez/dash-docs/_includes/devdoc/guide_transactions.md

 Note: standard transactions are designed to protect and help the network, not prevent you from making mistakes.
-It's easy to create standard transactions which make the satoshis sent to them unspendable.
+It's easy to create standard transactions which make the duffs sent to them unspendable.

-As of Bitcoin Core 0.9.3, standard transactions must also meet the following
+Standard transactions must also meet the following conditions:
-conditions:

 * The transaction must be finalized: either its locktime must be in the past (or less than or equal to the current block height), or all of its sequence